 This September I was delighted to be invited to attend the Iris Prize short film festival opening night, hosted in Cardiff.
-Not only was this my first festival, but also the first time I have ever seen my name in the credits on a proper cinema screen as the opening film of the festival happened to be a short I worked on earlier this year!
+Not only was this my first film festival, but also the first time I have ever seen my name in the credits on a proper cinema screen as the opening film of the festival happened to be a short I worked on earlier this year!
 A big night for firsts!

 Our film, ‘G-Flat’ written and directed by the brilliant Peter Darney, tells the story of Ceri, an elderly ex-cellist haunted by his loneliness and longing for the past, played by national treasure Richard Wilson.
 It was a wonderful experience seeing the finished film in a real theatre, and reuniting with the fantastic crew I worked with.
 5 other LGBT+ short films were premiered throughout the evening, all of an unbelievably high standard.
 More than a few tears were shed amongst the audience, and a lot of laughs too.
-It was a fantastic collection of really emotive, well executed short films.
+It was a fantastic collection of emotive, well executed short films.

 Listed below are the films premiered on this evening -